madhubindu11/BankAA/README.md

 Violin Plots: Understanding the spread of account balance and income.
 Heatmap: Identifying correlations between numerical features.

-3️⃣ Customer Segmentation using K-Means Clustering Applied K-Means clustering with an optimal k=4 determined using the elbow method.
+3️⃣ Customer Segmentation using K-Means Clustering.
+Applied K-Means clustering with an optimal k=4 determined using the elbow method.
 Visualized clusters in a scatter plot to understand customer groups.
 Created radar plots for cluster profile comparison.